-In December 2017, a group comprised of Edmonton South Seventh-day Adventist Church members and other participants, totaling 21 people, embarked on a life-changing ADRA Connections trip to Peru.
+In December 2017, a group comprised of Edmonton South Seventh-day Adventist Church members and other participants, totalling 21 people, embarked on a life-changing ADRA Connections trip to Peru.

 After travelling for nearly two days to reach Cusco, each member of the team arrived safely at the Chuquicahuana Camp.
 In this remote Andean village, the ADRA Connections team began their week-long venture of building 34 eco-stoves for various families within the community.

 Each day, the group drove to the day’s work site.
-Mixing concrete, leveling the foundation, moving loads of sand and bricks, cutting areas of the roof to install the chimney, working closely with local contractors – all of this was in a day’s work.
+Mixing concrete, levelling the foundation, moving loads of sand and bricks, cutting areas of the roof to install the chimney, and working closely with local contractors – all of this was in a day’s work.